 A quote from the end of the documentary Kids and Music, la Sant Andreu Jazz Band shows the double ambition of the Sant Andreu Jazz Band project: “Driven and directed by Joan Chamorro, the orchestra aims to educate children from 7 to 18 years old both as musicians and as people.”
 Joan has in reality stretched the age span a bit, but the double ambition is still there.
 And he continues to give his care even further.

 I have recently watched Ramón Tort’s beautiful new documentary The Silent Trumpet, featuring the former band member Andrea Motis, and I believe I could see signs of a very fruitful nurturing culture there.
 In the movie Andrea tells the story of how she, her father and Joan Chamorro earlier have discussed whether to accept two tempting consecutive offers of record label contracts.
-It seems as they all three show a thoughtful engagement in Andrea’s future as a musician and as a person.
+It seems that they all three show a thoughtful engagement in Andrea’s future as a musician and as a person.
 In the discussion Andrea herself stresses the importance of being a jazz musician, not just any kind of musician.
 Both offers are in the end turned down, not to disturb Andrea’s development.
 The combination of these three persons’ serious and balanced attitude towards musicianship, life and fame indicates a posture that I believe is beneficial for a steady and long-term development.

 What to do?